plasorak/NOvAG4Standalone/README.md

 ```
 Somehow that gives a seg fault at the end, not sure what the reason is.

-This will just generate an electron neutrino of energy, position and direction defined in `src/NOvAPrimaryGeneratorAction.cc` (or in the `run1.mac`? no clue what is overiding what here).
+This will just generate an electron neutrion of energy 10 MeV, position and direction defined in `run1.mac`.
-If you want to change that position, edit this file, and recompile with `make`.
+If you want to change that position, you can just edit this file (and recompile with `make` if you are using the one which is in the root directory of the package rather than the one in `build`).